snow-abstraction/perf_rcsp/README.md

 I am also interested in creating my own simpler implementation (versus boost graph) since then I could implement problem specific performance improvements.

+The implementation tries to avoid some of the indirection and pointer chasing found the boost implementation by storing all the labels (and states) in contiguous memory for each node.

 ## This project is licensed under the GNU Affero General Public License v3.0

 See the [LICENSE](./LICENSE) file for details.